 - Embryo Transfer: After 5-6 days in culture, the fertilized eggs are placed into the womb or vitrified (frozen) for later transfer.

 Screening for Genetic Defects

 Atlantic Reproductive Medicine offers preimplantation genetic testing to screen for aneuploidy (mistakes in cell division that are not compatible with life) or known genetic diseases that are present in a family.
 This testing increases the probability of having a successful pregnancy and a healthy baby.

 How Our Lab Screens for Genetic Defects in Embryos

 Embryo screening and preimplantation genetics refer to genetic tests that allow the identification of possible genetic defects in embryos.
 Once an embryo has progressed to a blastocyst, a small number of cells can be safely removed from the trophectoderm (the part of the embryo that is the precursor to the placenta).
 These cells are sent to our affiliated genetic testing laboratories for analysis while the embryos continue to be cared for here in Atlantic’s laboratory.

-Atlantic Reproductive exclusively uses the following labs for genetic testing:
+Atlantic Reproductive uses the following labs for genetic testing:

 Schedule an Appointment at Our Raleigh Fertility Clinic

-Atlantic Reproductive is home to compassionate doctors that are available to patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville and beyond.
+Atlantic Reproductive is home to compassionate doctors available to patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville, and beyond.